-Many businesses often fail at the first step when it comes marketing – which usually comes down to whether they need a marketing consultancy or a marketing agency.
+Many businesses often fail at the first step when it comes marketing.
+This usually comes down to whether they need a marketing consultancy or a marketing agency.
 It’s important you’re able to distinguish between the 2 as it can have a huge impact on the success of your marketing.

-In order to ensure you get it right from the start, we’ve outlined a few things you should ask yourself before deciding whether you need a consultancy or an agency.
+In order to ensure you get it right from the start, we’ve outlined a few things you should ask yourself before deciding whether you need a marketing consultancy or a marketing agency.

 Do you have a clear strategy in place of where you are going?

 Just as with most other things, marketing activity shouldn’t really be conducted on a whim.
-If you want it to be effective then you’ll certainly need a strategy in place.
-If you don’t have a strategy then we’d strongly recommend approaching a marketing consultancy to have one created.
-If however you do then an agency can help you implement it.
+In order to be effective then you’ll certainly need a strategy in place.
+If you don’t already have a strategy, then we’d strongly recommend approaching a marketing consultancy to have one created.
+However, if you do then a marketing agency can help you implement it.

 While many marketing agencies will claim to provide strategic services, they often lack the impartiality of a consultancy.
-The problem with agencies is that you aren’t ever sure if the activity they recommend is what your business needs, or if they’re merely suggesting things to feed other departments within the agency itself or offer a service because that’s what they specialise in e.g. web development, social media or SEO.
+The problem with marketing agencies is that you aren’t ever sure if the activity they recommend is what your business needs, or if they’re merely suggesting things to feed other departments within the agency itself.
+Alternative they may simply be offering a service because that’s what they specialise in e.g. web development, social media or SEO.

-The benefit of a consultancy however is that they rarely have a vested interest in suggesting certain activities since the majority of what they do is centred around developing a plan of action, and are unlikely to directly benefit from suggesting specific marketing activities.
+The benefit of a marketing consultancy, however, is that they rarely have a vested interest in suggesting certain activities.
+This is because the majority of what they do is centred around developing a plan of action.
+They are unlikely to directly benefit from suggesting specific marketing activities.
 This allows for a more impartial approach and means you can rest assured that what they suggest is geared around getting you the results you need.

-Deciding factors: If you don’t have strategy then opt for a consultancy, if you do (and you know it’s well planned out) choose an agency.
+Deciding factors: If you don’t have strategy then opt for a consultancy, if you do (and you know it’s well planned out) choose a marketing agency.

 Do you understand who your target markets are and their buying behaviours?